holoviz-dev/blog/posts/history_download/index.md

 <img src="./images/mistral.png" width="100%" style="margin-left: auto; margin-right: auto; display: block;"></img>

 ## OpenAI models
 The code of using OpenAI models looks very similar.
 We are using OpenAI's API with async/await to use the asynchronous client.
-To use async, we simply import `AsyncOprnAI` instead of `OpenAI` and add `await` with the API call.
+To use async, we simply import `AsyncOpenAI` instead of `OpenAI` and add `await` with the API call.

 ```python
 import panel as pn